User's X banner image

 Some pickup lines for you

-• Are you a nebula?
-Because you're lighting up my universe with your cosmic charm.
+• Are you a supernova?
+Because you light up my universe.

 Illustration image - Your (un)funny joke